vlad-at-work/kz-code-review/README.md

 ![diagram](https://i.imgur.com/qmfkprt.jpg)

 This app features a `create-react-app`-based React application which communicates with a Sinatra API server and uses MongoDB for persistence.
+The app uses [bulma.io](https://bulma.io) for basic stylesheets.

 A user is prompted to provide a url to minify.
 React frontend communicates with the API to either create or look up a hash corresponding to a particular URL and returns it to the user.